oVirt/ovirt-site/source/develop/infra/creating-and-configuring-mailing-lists.md

 ### Configuration for -commits list

 * in *Settings* > *Message acceptance* set *Maximum message size* to 0
-* the sender address should be added to non-members and allowed to post; because of a bug this is not possible, use the alternative method listed in chapter [Mailman 3 web interface shortcomings](#mailman-3-web-interface-shortcomings)
+* the sender address should be added to non-members and allowed to post; because of a bug this is not possible, use the alternative method listed in chapter [Mailman 3 administratice interface shortcomings](#mailman-3-administrative-interface-shortcomings)
 * in *Message acceptance*, set *Default action to take when a non-member posts to the list* to 'Discard (no notification)'
 * in *Subscription Policy* set to 'Confirm then Moderate'